-Lentil, minced meat and spices like chillies and pepper are mixed and fried after making patties of the mixture.
-It is a favourite street food and savoured as snacks.
+Lentil, minced meat and spices like chilies and pepper are mixed and fried after making patties of the mixture.
+It is a favorite street food and savoured as snacks.
 The restaurants to serve this tangy dish with chutney or sauce.
 This is many a time included in the menu of parties and events.

 Sweet dishes are equally relished like the spicy ones and sold across Andhra Pradesh restaurants.
 Soak dal and rice overnight and grind into a batter.
 Mash the boiled channa dal and mix with jiggery and dehydrate it.
 Make balls with and cover them with the rice batter and deep fry.
 Your dessert booleru is ready to be served.

 A breakfast dish Pesarattu is made in many homes and restaurants.
 Green gram is soaked overnight and then ground.
 Add regular spices to the batter and make dosas as any other batter.
 Serve with coconut chutney and tomato chutney.
 Many food corners and eateries serve it from early morning.
 This healthy dish is liked by most people.